PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-01-build-free-blog.md

 To make the website available at https://*username*.github.io (where *username* is your username on GitHub), name your repo *username*.github.io.
 {% endcapture %}<div class="notice--info">{{ notice-2 | markdownify }}</div>

-You can change the name of the cloned repo later.
-I named mine "mm" for these examples.

 ## Enable GitHub Pages